last9/vmagent-ecs-terraform/readme.md

 ## Overview

 This Terraform module is designed to deploy a Docker container as an AWS ECS Fargate task with an attached Amazon EFS filesystem.
-It allows for customized configurations, including setting up environment variables and remote write credentials for Levitate.
+It allows for customized configurations, including setting up environment variables and remote write credentials for VictoriaMetrics (or similar tools).

 ## Prerequisites